-Your current situation can be depicted as "The Caldron" transforming into "Duration".
+Your current situation can be depicted as "The Arousing (Shock, Thunder)" transforming into "The Corners of the Mouth (Providing Nourishment)".

-In front of you lies "Fire" which transforms into "Thunder".
-That means that brightness and warmth are being transformed into movement, initiative, and action.
-Behind you lies "Wind", representing penetration and following.
+In front of you lies "Thunder" which transforms into "Mountain".
+That means that movement, initiative, and action are being transformed into stillness and obstruction.
+Behind you lies "Thunder", representing movement, initiative, and action.

 The Situation